 The Beacon Fellowship - Computer Science (CS) Track

-Note: The Beacon CS track is separate from the existing Beacon Fellowship, which focuses primarily on consulting.
+Note: The Beacon CS track is separate from the core Beacon Fellowship, which focuses primarily on consulting.

 What is the CS track?

-For business-minded computer science majors, the Beacon CS track provides a tailored placement working on a programming project with a tech client in Lisbon for 4 weeks.
-Fellows will work under the guidance of a European programming professional whose sole job is to help them apply their programming knowledge to business applications and make sure they learn as much as possible.
+The Computer Science track is a pilot program that provides a tailored placement working on a programming project with a startup or growth-stage client for 4 weeks in Madrid for business-minded computer science majors.
+Fellows will work under the guidance of a programming professional whose sole job is to help them apply their programming knowledge to business applications and ensure they learn as much as possible.

-Fellows must be well-versed in one common programming language to apply, however we work hard to provide relevant and challenging projects for each Fellows’ level of expertise.
-In their free time, Fellows will be able to explore Lisbon, which The Guardian describes as “a place so beautiful you can’t believe people are using it to live in.”
+Fellows must be well-versed in one common programming language to apply.
+We work hard to provide relevant and challenging projects for each Fellows’ level and area of expertise.
+By the end of the Beacon CS track program, Fellows will have tangible and unique experience that will set their resume apart from others in the field.
+In their free time, Fellows will be able to explore the culture and cuisine of beautiful Madrid, Spain.

 How much does it cost?